ipython/ipython-in-depth/pycon-2015-abstract.md

 developing and doing exploratory work, or can run in batch mode either on a local machine or in a large cluster/supercomputing environment via a batch scheduler.

+These tools also increasingly work with languages other than Python, and we are renaming the language independent frontend components to *Jupyter* in order to make this clearer.
+The Python kernel we provide and the original terminal-based shell will continue to be called *IPython*.

 In this hands-on, in-depth tutorial, we will briefly describe IPython's architecture and will then show how to use the above tools for a highly